Document Type : SCOPING REVIEW

 Abstract

-Objectives: Osteosarcoma, the most common high-grade malignant bone tumor, has seen limited therapeutic advancements, emphasizing the need for improved treatments.
-This review analyzes bibliometric trends and clinical advances in osteosarcoma research from 2015 to 2024, with a focus on precision medicine and personalized therapy.
+Objectives: Osteosarcoma, the most common high-grade malignant bone tumor, has experienced only limited progress in therapeutic options, highlighting the urgent need for more effective treatments.
+This review examines bibliometric trends and clinical developments in osteosarcoma research from 2015 to 2024, with a particular focus on precision medicine and personalized therapy.

-Methods: A Web of Science Core Collection search identified 17,476 osteosarcoma-related publications for bibliometric analysis.
-Metrics such as publication trends, international collaborations, and research topics were assessed using the Bibliometrix R package.
-A clinical review explored innovations in diagnostic imaging, prognostic biomarkers, chemotherapy resistance, targeted therapies, immunotherapies, and surgical techniques.
+Methods: A search in the Web of Science Core Collection identified 17,476 osteosarcoma-related publications for bibliometric analysis.
+Key metrics, including publication trends, international collaborations, and emerging research topics, were evaluated using the Bibliometrix R package.
+Additionally, a clinical review examined recent innovations in diagnostic imaging, prognostic biomarkers, chemotherapy resistance, targeted therapies, immunotherapies, and surgical techniques.

-Results: Osteosarcoma research publications steadily increased, peaking at 2,009 in 2021, with significant contributions from China, the United States, Japan, India, and Italy.
-Key research themes included apoptosis, metastasis, chemotherapy resistance, and immunotherapy.
-Advances in imaging (dynamic MRI, PET/CT) improved tumor staging and treatment response.
-New biomarkers, such as genetic alterations (TP53, RB1, MYC) and inflammatory markers, emerged as prognostic tools.
-Surgical innovations like patient-specific instrumentation and limb-sparing techniques enhanced outcomes.
-Targeted therapies (kinase inhibitors, antibody-drug conjugates) and immunotherapies (CAR T-cell therapy, immune checkpoint inhibitors) showed promising clinical trial results.
+Results: Research publications on osteosarcoma steadily increased, peaking at 2,009 in 2021, with significant contributions from China, the United States, Japan, India, and Italy.
+Key research themes encompassed apoptosis, metastasis, chemotherapy resistance, and immunotherapy.
+Advances in imaging techniques, such as dynamic MRI and PET/CT, have significantly enhanced tumor staging and prediction of treatment response.
+Emerging biomarkers, including genetic alterations (TP53, RB1, MYC) and inflammatory markers, have become important prognostic tools.
+Surgical innovations, including patient-specific instrumentation and limb-sparing techniques, have improved patient outcomes.
+Furthermore, targeted therapies (kinase inhibitors, antibody-drug conjugates) and immunotherapies (CAR T-cell therapy, immune checkpoint inhibitors) have demonstrated promising results in clinical trials.

-Conclusion: Integrating bibliometric insights and clinical advancements highlights the significance of personalized approaches in osteosarcoma management.
-Predictive imaging biomarkers and precision-targeted therapies are pivotal, and future efforts should prioritize their clinical validation to improve outcomes for patients.
+Conclusion: Integrating bibliometric insights with clinical advancements underscores the importance of personalized approaches in osteosarcoma management.
+Predictive imaging biomarkers and precision-targeted therapies play a crucial role, and future research should focus on their clinical validation to enhance patient outcomes.

 Keywords